DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 * progressing the education of people beyond your assigned pupils
 * leading, developing and enhancing the teaching practice of others
+* being the head of year or department
 * TLR payments come in 2 main pay ranges (TLR 1 and TLR 2) depending on your responsibilities

 | Level         | Minimum | Maximum|